iThenticate FAQ - Graduate Writing Center

 Also, iThenticate can’t identify well-paraphrased passages that lack citations, unattributed borrowed images, raw data in images, or material copied from sources not in its repositories (e.g., undigitized books).

-iThenticate is essentially an amped-up spell-checker.
+iThenticate is much like a spell-checker.
 It simply identifies matches of a certain length to passages found elsewhere.

 Matches can include genuinely misattributed material.
-They also include “false positives,” or matches that do not meet the definition of plagiarism.
-Therefore, someone must review every match in the report to determine whether a match is a candidate for plagiarism or simply a false positive.
+They also include false positives, or matches that do not meet the definition of plagiarism.
+Therefore, someone must review every match in the report to determine whether a match might be plagiarism or if it is simply a false positive.

 Here is a partial list of false positives:

-- Common phrases, such as “The purpose of this thesis is to…” (7 words), “This page intentionally left blank” (5 words), “The current President of the United States is Donald Trump” (10 words), and “I would like to thank my wife, son, daughter, and dog for…” (12 words)
+- Common phrases, such as “The purpose of this thesis is to…” (7 words), “This page intentionally left blank” (5 words), “The current President of the United States is Joe Biden” (10 words), and “I would like to thank my wife, son, daughter, and dog for…” (12 words)

 - Longer proper nouns, such as “the Director of Public Safety for the City of Philadelphia” (10 words)